simongoricar/fs-more/README.md

-Convenient file and directory operations built on top of `std::fs` with improved error handling.
+Convenient file and directory operations built on top of `std::fs` with improved error handling and in-depth configuration.
 Includes copying and moving files or directories with progress reporting.